 As a short-term fix I suggested they follow these tips to reduce shaking hands when giving a presentation:

-A few weeks later the man I’d met at the talk called me to book one a one to one mentoring programme with us.
+A few weeks later the man I’d met at the talk called me to book a one-to-one mentoring programme with us.
 During the second session with us, he learnt how to tame his public speaking monkeys and stop dreading presentations.

 As a result, he reduced his adrenaline levels and began to feel more positive.
 In the subsequent sessions, he learnt a presentation posture to ensure he remained calm and confident when presenting and learnt the SAS structure so he knew exactly what to say and didn’t need to hold any notes.